GiantSpaceRobot/FindFungi/README.md

 combined to generate a consensus prediction.
 All reads are then BLASTed against their predicted genomes to generate read distribution skewness scores to select for the most likely true positives.

+FindFungi v0.23.2 corrects an error where the KrakenReduction.py script requested a file that was generated in FindFungi v0.22.
+This step has been removed.

 FindFungi v0.23.1 corrects an error in v0.23, which did not correctly calculate Pearson’s skewness scores.
 A multiplication factor of 3 was omitted in v0.23